Septic Services in Grandview, TX

 TCEQ requires active maintenance contracts for all aerobic systems, with inspections every four months.
 Annual contracts in the Grandview area run $260-$340.
 Johnson County follows up on lapsed contracts and can refer violations to court.
 If you inherit a property with an aerobic system, confirm the maintenance contract is current before closing.

-What Are the Local Considerations for Grandview Septic Systems?
+Local Considerations for the Grandview Area

 Deep Blackland Prairie Clay

 For septic owners, this creates a year-round challenge.
-Wet seasons mean your drain field can't absorb wastewater fast enough.
+Wet seasons mean your drain field can't absorb effluent fast enough.
 Dry seasons mean ground movement can crack tanks and shear pipe connections.
 A system designed specifically for these conditions, by someone who knows southern Johnson County soils, is essential.

 Agricultural Property Challenges